-Our Mission is to Improve the Safety for All who enjoy the Roads on Mount Diablo.
+Our Mission is to Improve the Safety of Cyclists, Motorists, and Pedestrians who enjoy the Roads on Mount Diablo.

 CONTACT US: firstname.lastname@example.org

 We believe in following the facts and allowing the facts to take us on a journey of discovery.
 If we misspeak, send us the primary documents to review and we will correct the historical record as needed.

 On a typical weekend day, up to 500 drivers share the roads with approximately 700 cyclists.
 The majority of vehicles on Mount Diablo are bicycles!
 Last year over 150,000 cyclists rode up/down Mount Diablo.
 According to the Bay Area News Group (10/2/15): "there is already too much blood on the hands of lax park officials.
 If they don't move quickly, there will be more."
 According to Channel 3 News (2/3/16: "it's only a matter of time before someone dies or gets seriously hurt."